 Assessment Criteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 8.1a Recognise reflective symmetry in regular polygons.
 8.1b Identify lines of symmetry in 2D shapes and pictures.
 E.g. flags and dominoes.
 8.1c Draw lines of symmetry in 2D shapes and pictures.
 8.3c Identify planes of symmetry in simple 3D shapes.
 E.g. flags and dominoes.
 8.1d Classify triangles using reflective symmetry.
 8.2d Classify quadrilaterals (square, rectangle, parallelogram, trapezium, rhombus and kite) using reflective symmetry.
 8.1e Complete symmetrical patterns given one and/or two lines of symmetry at right angles.
 8.2e Draw reflections in the x-axis, y-axis, $y = \pm c$ and/or $x = \pm c$.
-8.3e Draw reflections in the line $y = \pm x$.
+8.3e Draw reflections in the line y = ±x.
 8.3f Explain informally that reflections preserve length and angle.
-8.2g Describe reflections in the x-axis, y-axis, $y = \pm c$ and/or x = $\pm c$.
+8.2g Describe reflections in the x-axis, y-axis, $y = \pm c$ and/or $x = \pm c$.
 8.3g Describe reflections in the line $y = \pm x$.

 Assessment Criteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 8.1h Recognise clockwise and/or anticlockwise rotations in multiples of 45° based on the 8 compass points.
-E.g. if you are facing South what direction will you face if you turn 00° clockwise?
-8.2h State the order of rotational symmetry of a regular polygon. ij you turn 90 clockwise? shapes and/or partly shaded 2D shapes. a shape of a required order of rotational symmetry.
+8.2h State the order of rotational symmetry of a regular polygon.
+E.g. if you are facing South what direction will you face if you turn 90° clockwise?
+8.2j State the order of rotational symmetry of 2D shapes and/or partly shaded 2D shapes.
+8.3j Complete the shading of a given 2D shape to obtain a shape of a required order of rotational symmetry.
 E.g. E.g. Shade the least number of squares in this shape so that it has a rotational symmetry of order 4.
 8.2k Draw the rotation of a simple shape about any vertex of the shape and/or about the origin by angles of 90° and/or 180° using transparencies or otherwise.
 8.3k Find the centre of rotation by inspection and/or by construction.
 Limited to angles of rotation of 90° and 180°.
-8.2I Describe the rotation of a simple shape about any vertex and/or about the origin using angles of 90°and/or 180°.
+8.2l Describe the rotation of a simple shape about any vertex and/or about the origin using angles of 90°and/or 180°.
 8.3I Explain informally that rotations preserve length and angle.
 8.1m Move a point right, left, up and/or down on a grid.
 8.2m Draw translations using a column translation vector.
 8.2n Describe translations using a column translation vector.
 8.3n Explain informally that translations preserve length and angle.